- Why there is a need for inventory management digitalization

-- This barcode scanner SDK for Android and iOS allows scanning barcodes in bad light, with damaged labels, unusual barcodes, and with all mobile device types in less than a second.
+- This barcode scanner SDK for Android and iOS allows scanning barcodes in a bad light, with damaged labels, unusual barcodes, and with all mobile device types in less than a second.

 - You can use this Barcode Scanner SDK for capturing labels, documents, machine-readable zones, and more around the barcode.